Amalendu17/Amalendu17.github.io/README.md

 # Amalendu Das
-**Geophysicist | Data Scientist**
+**Geophysicist**
 📍 India | 📧 amalendu.prb@gmail.com | 🔗 [LinkedIn](https://linkedin.com/in/amalendu-das-366a70215)

 ---

 Welcome to my professional portfolio!
-I'm a trained Geophysicist and Data Scientist with hands-on experience in seismic data analysis, machine learning, and reservoir characterization.
+I'm a trained Geophysicist with hands-on experience in seismic data analysis, microseismic processing and monitoring, machine learning, and reservoir characterization.
 My academic and industry background bridges the gap between Earth science and AI, making me well-suited for cross-disciplinary roles in energy, environmental analytics, and computational geoscience.

 ---